kjlarocca/ToDoList/README.md

 # ToDoList
-for pushing to do list exercise
+- for to do list exercise
+What it does:
+Creates a to-do list
+Toggles strike-out by click so tasks may be crossed out when completed or no longer necessary